What Does a Dental Assistant Do?

 And, it’s possible to be trained and ready to begin your career as a dental assistant in less than a year’s time.

-Before you go out and enroll in a Dental Assistant Training Program at one of our UEI College campuses, however, ask yourself this: is a career as a dental assistant right for you?
+Before you go out and enroll in a Dental Assistant Program at one of our UEI College campuses, however, ask yourself this: is a career as a dental assistant right for you?
 After all, dental assisting requires a broad set of medical, administrative, technical, and interpersonal skills – skills you will use every day as you work with patients and dentistry staff.

 What Does a Dental Assistant Do?

 Dental assistants perform a number of functions within a clinic.
 For example, dental assistants typically help with front office work, such as scheduling appointments and updating patient dental records.
-Also, dental assistants perform back-office work, such as preparing exam rooms, sterilizing tools and equipment, taking x-rays, and helping dentists with procedures such as fillings, crowns, extractions, root canals, etc. The type of work that dental assistants do depends on the dental clinic they work at and the state where the dental clinic is located.
+Also, dental assistants perform back-office work, such as preparing exam rooms, sterilizing tools and equipment, taking X-rays, and helping dentists with procedures such as fillings, crowns, extractions, root canals, etc. The type of work that dental assistants do depends on the dental clinic they work at and the state where the dental clinic is located.

 Overall, the dentistry field is made up of professional roles which focus either on patients or organizational duties in the clinic; dental assistants work at both ends of the spectrum.
 As key members of a dentistry team, dental assistants exist to help improve the quality and efficiency of a clinic, both administratively at the front of the office and clinically in the examination room.